About Saratoga Horse Racing

 Thoroughbred racing was officially baptized in August of 1863, when the Saratoga Race Course was born, and with it, America's oldest continuous racing tradition.
 (The Saratoga Race Course is nation's oldest sporting venue of any kind, in fact.)
-The Saratoga Race Course will celebrate her 150th birthday in 2013, a multi-month-long party, featuring scores of great events (many of them free)-created by the Saratoga150 committee.
-And the summer of 2012 promises to present another 40+ days of excitement: world-class Thoroughbred racing; New York Racing Association-sponsored parties, celebrations and giveaways-every day from July 20 through Labor Day.
+The Saratoga Race Course celebrated its 150th birthday in 2013, a multi-month-long party, that featured scores of great events (many of them free)-created by the Saratoga150 committee.

 Horse racing in Saratoga comes in two forms: flat and harness.
 Flat racing is that which is done at the Saratoga Race Course: the horses run counter-clockwise on the large oval track-dirt or grass-with a jockey astride their backs.
 Harness racing is reminiscent of those beautiful Greek and Roman chariot races: Standardbred horses, attached to two-wheeled carts (sulkies) also race counter-clockwise, either pacing or trotting.